 That makes this the perfect gun for a new shooter and small game hunter.
 It’s also an affordable pistol caliber carbine for a truck gun or home defense.
 While some may think this is an ugly gun, it’s reliable.
 Hi-Point honors the warranty that comes with this little rifle.
 So, this is a dependable rifle despite its low cost and ugly looks.

 Once you buy it, put a few hundred rounds of budget 9 mm through it.
 Then cycle some +P self-defense grade ammo through the gun to make sure that it functions well.
 Once you verify your gun from Hi-Point works, don’t worry about it anymore.
 These guns tend to hold their value and are a blast to shoot.

 9. Chiappa M1-9

 If you prefer military surplus guns, but don’t like tracking down the odd and sometimes expensive ammunition these antiquated guns use, Chiappa has you covered.
 This Italian company is famous for its historical reproductions and revolvers.
 And their M1-9 gun falls into their historical reproduction, but with a twist.

-The rifle uses Beretta 92 magazines, including aftermarket extended magazines and functions nearly flawlessly.
+The rifle uses Beretta 92 magazines, including aftermarket, extended magazines and functions nearly flawlessly.
 This is one of the top 9mm pistol caliber carbines compatible with most aftermarket parts and accessories for the M1 carbine.
-While these rifles can take some effort to find in a local gun shop, there readily available online.
+While these rifles can take some effort to find in a local gun shop, they’re readily available online.
 The M1-9 is perfect for plinking, small game hunting and even home defense.